 Proof of Concept (PoC)

 Once you’ve identified your use case, running a proof of concept (or PoC) is typically the first stage in the journey.
-The motivation here is that it is difficult to go beyond the ‘demo’ stage, when the technology is new and exciting to play with, until you know in some detail what processes will change and what staff training you will need, as well as how XR will benefit your organisation.
+The motivation here is that it is difficult to go beyond the ‘demo’ stage, when the technology is new and exciting to play with, until you know in some detail what processes will change and what staff training you will need, as well as how XR extended reality will benefit your organisation.

 Even when you’ve spotted a suitable use case, you also need to get internal, and widespread, support for the use of the devices.
 Many existing processes are so ingrained that getting buy-in is very difficult, yet critical, and even the slightest change in the status quo may spark resistance.